AnggaR96s/Reforestation/README.md

-## Two peanuts were walking down the street.
-One was a salted.
+## I was wondering why the frisbee was getting bigger, then it hit me.